Izu Oceanic Park - Tips For Relaxed Diving at This Awesome Spot in Japan

 Driving and SCUBA diving around the Izu peninsula sounds like a wonderful multi-day dive trip to me.
 However, I only had the time (and budget) to pick one of those awesome spots...
 Let's try one of the best ones!

-The Izu Ocean Park (I.O.P.) is located on the Eastern part of the peninsula, where you will find most dive shops (how can that be related to the best dive area of Izu?!).
+The Izu Oceanic Park (I.O.P.) is located on the Eastern part of the peninsula, where you will find most dive shops (how can that be related to the best dive area of Izu?!).
 My Brazilian friend Otávio Munefiça is working as a dive guide and instructor at the I.O.P., which has been operating since 1964.
 Quite funny I was diving with his friend Eisuke a few days earlier at one of Mount Fuji's Five Lakes.
 It's a small world for sure!

 It has been a long time since I have seen such a well-organized and huge dive facility.
-The name Izu Ocean Park is definitely picked well, it looks more like a water park than a dive facility.
+The name Izu Oceanic Park is definitely picked well, it looks more like a water park than a dive facility.

 There are various swimming pools including a deep one for training purposes an Olympic pool and various waterfront pools that look like lagoons.
 The setting is lovely with palm trees, Caribbean music through the speakers and countless pick-nick tables, hammocks and grass areas for BBQ and relaxing.